-Wouldn’t it be great if there was a handbook filled with all the newborn tips and tricks – the complete book of best newborn hacks?
-It could be given out to every parent when they have a baby and we’d all be experts?
+Wouldn’t it be great if there was a handbook filled with all the best newborn tips and tricks?
+Something like “the best newborn hacks”…

-Unfortunately, it’s not that easy, but these fabulous newborn hacks from moms around the world will help save you time and sanity!
+We’ve compiled some of the best newborn hacks from moms around the world to help save you time and a little sanity too 😉

 Let’s get started!